Gaza Strip: Project New Gaza

 Project New Gaza is a joint plan led by Husam al-Astal, leader of the Counter-Terrorism Strike Force and other anti-Hamas Gazan militias including the Popular Forces, the People's Army Northern Forces and the Popular Defense Forces.

-Popular Forces administration

 Since June 2025, parts of the southeastern Gaza Strip has been under the administration of the Popular Forces led by Yasser Abu Shabab.

-Counter-Terrorism Strike Force administration

-Since Spetemnber 2025, the area around Qizan an-Najjar has been under the administration of the Counter-Terrorism Strike Force led by Husam al-Astal.
+Since September 2025, the area around Qizan an-Najjar has been under the administration of the Counter-Terrorism Strike Force led by Husam al-Astal.